 A growth mindset person in the same situation will happily accept the feedback.
 He/she will ponder over it, take out important points from the feedback and will work on them to improve.

 Let’s look at some examples of feedback mindset in growth and fixed mindset situations.

 1. colleague giving suggestion

-Fixed mindset statement: How can he/she gave me feedback?
-He/she is not intelligent then me!
+Fixed mindset statement: How can he/she give me feedback?
+He/she is not as intelligent than me!

 Growth mindset statement: Great, I received feedback from him/her.
 His/her suggestions are right.
 I will work and improve on those recommended areas.

 Situation: A task is completed and feedback received.

 Fixed mindset statement: He/she doesn’t deserve to give feedback to me.
 I know more about my work.